knope-dev/knope/docs/src/config/step/PrepareRelease.md

 # PrepareRelease step

-This will look through all commits since the version tag and parse any [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) it finds.
-It will then bump the package version (depending on the [Semantic Versioning] rule determined from the commits) and add a new changelog entry using the [Keep A Changelog](https://keepachangelog.com/en/1.0.0/) format.
-Any files altered (`versioned_files` and `changelog`) will be staged for commit with `git add` **but not committed**.

-The version bumping follows the same rules and logic as the [BumpVersion] step, with the rule selected for you automatically.
-Which files are edited (both for versioning and changelog) is determined by the [packages] section.
+This step:

+1. Looks through all commits since the last version tags and parses any [Conventional Commits] it finds.
+2. Reads any [Changesets] in the `.changeset` folder (which you can create via [`CreateChangeFile`]).
+Those files are deleted after being read.
+3. Bumps the [semantic version][semantic versioning] of any packages that have changed.
+4. Adds a new entry to any affected changelog files.
+5. Stages all files modified by this step with Git (effectively, `git add <file>` for versioned files, changelogs, and changesets).
+This step **does not commit** the changes.

 When multiple [packages] are configured—`PrepareRelease` runs for each package independently.
 The version tag _for that package_ will be the starting point.